 For the fall semester, applications are due to the Assistant Director, the last Friday of September.
 Applications for apprenticeships to begin in or continue into the second semester are due the second Friday of February, but applications will be reviewed on a rolling basis, so it is better to submit early.
 The awards will be given out the third week of February, contingent on the availability of funds.

 Applications should consist of a one-page proposal from the student, developed in consultation with the faculty mentor, explaining the research project that the student will be involved in (including the topic and research questions) and the specific tasks that the student will undertake.
-The proposal should be signed by the faculty mentor.
+The proposal should be signed by the faculty mentor, or submitted as an email forwarded from the faculty mentor to the Assistant Director.

 Any questions about the Archaeology Research Apprenticeship Program can be directed to the Assistant Director.